90 is Just a Number for Whipple Surgery

 Such comorbidities, like dementia, renal failure, heart disease and diabetes, can make surgery or cancer treatment too difficult for the body and lead to negative outcomes for the patient.
 If surgery or cancer treatment is too risky for an older patient, physicians often will try to ease the patient’s suffering with palliative care.

-However, Roggin and William Dale, MD, PhD, section chief for geriatrics and palliative medicine, have made cases like Snare’s the object of intense study.
-They are finding that older patients who are independent and healthy can recover from difficult operations.
+However, Roggin had made cases like Snare’s the object of intense study.
+He is finding that older patients who are independent and healthy can recover from difficult operations.

 "When we see a patient who can withstand the stress of surgery, we’d like to be able to offer him some meaningful and beneficial treatment," Roggin said.